Michael Bond: Honours

 Bond was appointed an Officer of the Order of the British Empire (OBE), for services to children's literature, in the 1997 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours.
 On 6 July 2007 the University of Reading awarded him an Honorary Doctor of Letters.

 On 10 January 2018 GWR named one of their Class 800 trains "Michael Bond / Paddington Bear".

 Personal life and death

-Bond was married twice: to Brenda Mary Johnson in 1950, from whom he separated in the 1970s; and to Susan Marfrey Rogers in 1981.
+Bond was married twice: to Brenda Mary Johnson in 1950, from whom he separated in the 1970s before divorcing in 1981; and to Susan Marfrey Rogers in 1981.
 He had two children.
-He lived in London, not far from Paddington Station, the place that inspired many of his books.
+He lived in Little Venice, London, not far from Paddington Station, the place that inspired many of his books.

-Bond died in London on 27 June 2017, at the age of 91.
-The cause of death has not been disclosed.
+Bond died at home on 27 June 2017, at the age of 91, following a brief, undisclosed illness.
 The film Paddington 2 (2017) was dedicated to his memory.
-He is buried in Paddington Old Cemetery close to where he lived.
+In accordance with his wishes, he is buried in Paddington Old Cemetery.
 The epitaph on his gravestone reads "Please look after this bear.
 Thank you."

 In 2022, on the ITV programme DNA Journeys, it was discovered that Bond is a relative of the television presenter Kate Garraway.